kamilazdybal/PCAfold/docs/index.rst

 **PCAfold** is a Python software for generating, improving and analyzing empirical low-dimensional manifolds obtained via *Principal Component Analysis* (PCA).
-It incorporates a variety of data pre-processing tools (including data clustering and sampling), uses PCA as a dimensionality reduction technique and introduces metrics to judge the topology of the low-dimensional manifolds.
+It incorporates a variety of data pre-processing tools (including data clustering and sampling), uses PCA as a dimensionality reduction technique and utilizes a novel approach to assess the quality of the obtained low-dimensional manifolds.

 A general overview for using **PCAfold** modules is presented in the diagram
 below: